Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 A smart feature is the Nikon SnapBridge app that allows you to pair a smartphone or tablet with your camera for easy transfers and further functionality.

-The Nikon D3400 is the best DSLR camera for travel and is excellent choice for travel photographers at an outstanding price.
+The Nikon D3400 is the best DSLR camera for hiking and is excellent choice for outdoor photographers at an outstanding price.

 - Size & Weight: 4.9″ x 3.9″ x 3″, 15 oz (body only)